 Cancer is a complex disease involving multiple genetic alterations that result in modifications of a large number of cellular processes, both within the cancer cell and in surrounding host tissues.
 Descriptions of morphological and physiological alterations in cancers using imaging technologies have generated enormous quantities of data, as have analyses of the changes in cancer cells at the molecular and pathway levels.
-New methods from computational biology for cataloging and analyzing such data may accelerate the ability to define cancer prognosis and patient management.
+New methods from mathematical and computational biology for cataloging and analyzing such data may accelerate the ability to define cancer prognosis and patient management.

 Additionally, it is becoming quite clear that the approach of inhibiting one altered gene or pathway will not be curative for most cancers.
 Because cancer cell behavior is governed by multiple, nonlinear, interacting pathways, a systems approach is needed.
-Mathematical models that describe the behavior of cancer cells might be used to predict their responses to combinations and/or sequences of targeted therapies.
-The use of such computational models could accelerate progress in drug development and patient selection for various treatments.
+Mathematical models that describe the behavior of cancer cells and how they interact with one another and their environment might be used to predict their responses to combinations and/or sequences of targeted therapies.
+The use of such computational models could facilitate a deeper understanding of how cancers progress, and/or evolve resistance, as well as accelerate progress in drug development and patient selection for various treatments.

-Other work across the spectrum of computational biology may address a wide array of problems and challenges in cancer research, including statistical (data analysis), dimensional (visualization and multiscale modeling), and semantic (natural language) research topics.
+Other work across the spectrum of mathematical and computational biology may address a wide array of problems and challenges in cancer research, including statistical (data analysis), dimensional (visualization), mechanistic (multiscale modeling), and semantic (natural language) research topics.